OpticVerdict Independent optics reviews

 Step 2: Start at 25 yards

 Fire a 3-shot group at 25 yards.
-Starting close keeps you on paper and a 25-yard zero puts most common rifle calibers near zero again at 100 yards, so it is a smart first step.
+Starting close keeps you on paper and a 25-yard zero puts most common centerfire rifle calibers near zero again at 100 yards, so it is a smart first step.
+Rimfire is the exception: a .22 LR zeroed at 25 yards is still several inches low at 100, so treat 25 yards purely as a starting point there and finish at 50.
+See what distance to zero a .22.

 Step 3: Adjust to the group, not each shot